Different Types of Bill of Lading

 Bill of Lading Types: A Look at the Most Important Ones

-With that in mind, let’s take a look at 13 of the most common bill of lading types so you can get a better idea of which document to use in future transactions.
+With that in mind, let’s examine 13 of the most common bill of lading types to help you better decide which document to use in future transactions.

 1. Switch Bill of Lading

 A switch bill of lading is a second bill of lading that a carrier issues to substitute for a previous one that’s already been distributed.
-A switch bill of lading is for the same cargo, but it contains edited information that makes it different from the original document.
+It is for the same cargo, but it contains edited information that makes it different from the original document.
 As such, it isn’t possible to send a switch bill of lading when an original bill of lading is in effect.
 It’s a replacement document, so it must replace the original bill of lading.

 You’d typically issue a switch bill of lading in a trade when there’s a change in trading conditions.
 For example, a switch bill of lading may come into the equation when goods are sold and the discharge port changes.
 Or it may come into play when the seller doesn’t want the consignee to know the name of the exporter.